Veer119238738738273/CS4337_Project-1/devlog.md

 I ended up deleting it since it is no longer needed.
 Just to check to see if the mode is doing the task correctly (which it is)

+#10.20.2025 Time 9:00 PM
+Now I need create helper functions digit? and take-while to scan through a character list while evaluating prefix expressions.
+To do this I am thinking that I need a A predicate digit? that returns #t only for 0 to 9 and a scanner take-while that walks a list and collects leading characters that match a predicate.
+Finally I need both functions must be safe on empty lists.